Be Un Limited: FTTC

 In late June 2011, BE's managing director Chris Stening announced a fibre optic service to directly compete with BT Infinity.
 This service would also utilise FTTC technology, one of the new generation Fibre to the X technologies, with speeds and pricing yet to be determined.
 BE updated customers on their progress in September 2011; but whilst receiving 'thousands' of pre-registrations, as of late 2011 they had yet to partner with a suitable company operating a national fibre network to allow them to offer the level of service desired.

 On 8 November 2011, BE customers who pre-registered for fibre received an email informing them of a single-exchange trial.
 BE would install its own equipment in BT's Barking exchange, as there were sufficient BE users in the area and FTTC was readily available via Openreach.
 A shortlist of 25 people was to be gathered, from which an initial 10 testers would be secured.
 They would then submit regular feedback over a period of up to six months, sharing their experiences publicly via the BE Blog.
 The new service was specified as using Openreach GEA (Generic Ethernet Access), allowing data from BT to be transferred to BE's DSLAM equipment instead of routing it to a Point of Presence (PoP) via BT's core network.

 By the end of 2012, only staff and a small number of customers on a single exchange had participated in limited trials and in April 2012 BE announced that it was unlikely to launch a fibre product in 2012 but hoped to do so on a limited basis at an unspecified future date.

 Closure

-After the sale of BE to BSkyB in March 2013, BSkyB announced that the BE and O2 networks were to close and that customers would be migrated over to the existing Sky Broadband service.
+After the sale of BE to BSkyB in March 2013, BSkyB announced that the BE and O2 networks were to close and that customers would be migrated to the existing Sky Broadband service.
 This resulted in the closure of BE's email and website hosting services, the discontinuation of line bonding, multiple static IPs and Annex M as well as the closure of the BE/O2 Wholesale network.
 Users were also gifted their existing loaned Be-Boxes.
 Many users however had concerns with becoming Sky customers and decided to leave rather than migrate.
 To try and accommodate some of their concerns Sky worked to integrate both static IP addresses and control over line profiles into their own network and launched this new service as 'Sky Broadband Unlimited Pro'.